 They can’t receive, pass or dribble.

-Most of their first touches turn the ball over and put the team in a better spot.
+Most of their first touches turn the ball over and often put the opponent in a better spot.

-Passing completion is less than 20% and too many are to the feet of the opponent.
+Passing completion is less than 20%, which is mostly luck when it does happen, and too many passes are right to the opponent.

-Balls are often dribbled directly into the defender’s feet and lost.
+Balls are often dribbled directly into the defender’s feet and lost, without any visible attempt go around the defender.

 Goalkeepers repeatedly distribute the ball directly to the other team.

-Scoring chances come at the tail end of incredible strings of lucky events, rather than purposeful action.
+The few scoring chances come at the tail end of strings of lucky events, rather than purposeful action.

-The players have no idea how to communicate and they all seem to want to make excuses for their own mishaps and blame others for mishaps.
+The players have no idea how to communicate with each other beyond blaming others for their own mishaps.